openSUSE/news-o-o/_posts/2011-08-13-opensuse-weekly-news-issue-188-is-out.markdown

       the openSUSE Buildservice from the beginning, and we use appliances created by [SUSE Studio](http://susestudio.com/) for both demoing and developing
       SMBTA.

-With the recent release of [Samba 3.6.0, among it™s top
+With the recent release of [Samba 3.6.0, among itâ€™s top
         changes like full SMB2 support and other major features](http://www.samba.org/samba/news/releases/3.6.0.html), it is also prime time for
       SMBTA.
 The** Virtual File System layer** module that supports our current infrastructure is included in this release of the Samba CIFS server and that marks